-How to Buy the Best Electric Heater
+How to buy the best electric heater

 Whether you're looking to keep your living room or conservatory cosy, or want to bring some heat to the office or a mobile home, you can check out all our electric heater reviews to find a Best Buy that will take you from freezing to toasty in a matter of minutes.

-How much do I need to spend to get a decent electric heater?
+How much do you need to spend to get a decent electric heater?

 Electric heaters vary in price from about £10 for a small basic one, all the way up to £300+ for more powerful and advanced models.
 Most portable heaters tend to fall at the lower end of this range - you'll find lots of choice in the £20-£80 price bracket.